-An automated external defibrillator (AED) is a portable device that checks the heart rhythm.
-If needed, it can send an electric shock to the heart to try to restore a normal rhythm.
+An automated external defibrillator (AED) is a portable device that checks the heart rhythm and can send an electric shock to the heart to try to restore a normal rhythm.
 AEDs are used to treat sudden cardiac arrest (SCA).

 SCA is a condition in which the heart suddenly and unexpectedly stops beating.
 When this happens, blood stops flowing to the brain and other vital organs.